Academic Calendar 2025/26

 • BSW program GPA of 2.67

-Eligible students admitted to the BSW may apply to challenge the third-year placement (SOWK 330) only.
-Students will complete and submit a challenge request application to the Field Education Assistant.
-Students cannot challenge SOWK 330 with the same experience used to challenge a diploma-level placement in a related program.
-Any decisions about offering students the opportunity to challenge will be at the sole discretion of the School of Social Work and Human Services.
+Eligible students admitted to the BSW may apply for PLAR credit for the third-year placement (SOWK 330) only.
+Students will complete and submit a PLAR request to the Field Education Assistant.
+Students cannot request PLAR for SOWK 330 using the experience acquired or obtained through PLAR of a diploma-level placement in a related program.
+Decisions to approve PLAR for SOWK 330 are at the sole discretion of the School of Social Work and Human Services.
 Contact the Field Education Assistant for details regarding this process.
-The challenge request application will be provided to interested students after they have been admitted to the BSW.

 Program requirements

-HSER and SOWK courses that are over 10 years old may not be considered for credit towards the BSW program.
+Upper-level SOWK courses that were completed more than 10 years ago will not be considered for credit toward the BSW program.

 Undergraduate continuance